MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ### Example: `std`

 1. Open a x86 Native Tools Command Prompt for VS: from the Windows **Start** menu, type *x86 native* and the prompt should appear in the list of apps.
 Ensure that the prompt is for Visual Studio 2022 preview version 17.5 or above.
 You'll get errors if you use the wrong version of the prompt.
 The examples used in this tutorial are for the CMD shell.
 If you use PowerShell, use `"$Env:VCToolsInstallDir\modules\std.ixx"` instead of `"%VCToolsInstallDir\modules\std.ixx"`.
 1. Create a directory, such as `%USERPROFILE%\source\repos\STLModules`, and make it the current directory.
-If you choose a directory that you don't have write access to, you'll get errors such as not being able to open the output file `std.ifc`.
+If you choose a directory that you don't have write access to, you'll get errors during compilation such as not being able to open the output file `std.ifc`.
 1. Compile the `std` named module with the following command:

-    ```dos
+    ```cmd
-    cl /std:c++latest /EHsc /nologo /W4 /MTd /c "%VCToolsInstallDir%\modules\std.ixx"
+    cl /c /nologo /std:c++latest /EHsc /W4 "%VCToolsInstallDir%\modules\std.ixx"
     ```

     If you get errors, ensure that you're using the correct version of the command prompt.
 If you're still having issues, please file a bug at [Visual Studio Developer Community](https://developercommunity.visualstudio.com/home).

-    You should compile the `std` named module using the same compiler settings that you intend to use with the code that imports it.
+    Compile the `std` named module using the same compiler settings that you intend to use with the code that imports it.
 If you have a multi-project solution, you can compile the standard library named module once, and then refer to it from all of your projects by using the [`/reference`](../build/reference/module-reference.md) compiler option.

     Using the previous compiler command, the compiler outputs two files:
     - `std.ifc` is the compiled binary representation of the named module interface that the compiler consults to process the `import std;` statement.
 This is a compile-time only artifact.
 It doesn't ship with your application.